The Newtown Chamber Orchestra is proud to be among the excellent arts organizations contributing to the rich cultural tradition of Bucks County.

 History of the Orchestra

 The first performance of the Newtown Chamber Orchestra was September 23, 1990 at George School in Newtown PA.
-In October of 1992, the orchestra began performing at the Lutheran Church of God’s Love, whose ambiance, acoustics and size are well suited to chamber music, but whose hall seats less than three hundred people.
-As attendance increased, the orchestra was fortunate to arrange for their concert series to be held at the Bucks County Community College Library Auditorium, a larger venue with theater-style seating and good acoustics that is also accessible to people with disabilities.
+In October of 1992, the Orchestra began performing at the Lutheran Church of God’s Love, whose ambiance, acoustics and size are well suited to chamber orchestral music.
+As attendance increased, the Orchestra was fortunate to arrange for their concert series to be held at the Bucks County Community College Library Auditorium, a larger venue with theater-style seating and good acoustics that is also accessible to people with disabilities.
+Upon invitation, Newtown Chamber Orchestra has returned to the Lutheran Church of God’s Love.

-The concert season runs from July 1 to June 30 with a three or four-concert series.
-In addition, the orchestra gives special performances at other sites throughout Bucks County and the surrounding area, including Bristol, Newtown, Quakertown and Yardley.
+The concert season runs from July 1 to June 30 with a three-concert series.
+In addition, the orchestra has given special performances at other sites throughout Bucks County and the surrounding area, including Bristol, Newtown, and Yardley and Fairless Hills, PA.
 It also serves as a guest orchestra for other organizations and private functions.
+In 2000, Newtown Chamber Orchestra accepted an invitation to perform in the Santander Music Festival in Spain making it the only American professional chamber orchestra participant.
+The 2013 world premiere performance of “Missa de Profunctis”, composed by the late Samuel Bellardo, PhD., remains a highlight of several premiere performances by NCO.
+Its educational outreach program consists of Kids Connect to the Classics concerts and Young Musicians Competition